 - a.
-As of June 30, 2022, December 31, 2021 and June 30, 2021, no investment property was pledged. - b.
+As of September 30, 2022, December 31, 2021 and September 30, 2021, no investment property was pledged. - b.
 Some of the Bank's properties are held for earning rental income or for capital appreciation, while some are for self-use.
 When the part held for self-use is less than 5% of the individual real estate, the real estate is classified as investment properties. - c.
 The fair values of the Bank's investment properties were based on the valuations carried out by qualified real estate appraisers in Taiwan in accordance with the "Regulations on Real Estate Appraisal".
 The valuation dates were June 30, 2022, December 31, 2021 and June 30, 2021, respectively.
+The appraisers had reviewed the original valuation reports issued on the aforementioned valuation dates and clarified that the valuation reports were in effect on September 30, 2022 and 2021, respectively.